-When one sets out to become a designer, it is not immediately clear on how to go about it.
-Most designers start out by simply having an interest in the design of objects or simply having a sharp hand in drawing and sketching.
+When one sets out to become a designer, it is not immediately clear how to go about it.
+Most designers start out by simply being interested in the design of objects or merely having a strong hand in drawing and sketching.

-This marks out the beginning of experimentation by the prospect and the need for one to express themselves better calls for tools to do so.
+This marks the beginning of experimentation by the prospect.
+The need to express themselves better calls for tools to do so.

-In the professional sense, it is not immediately clear what one should pursue since the job descriptions for a Web Designer and a UI/UX designer seem to vary but are mostly the same on many fronts.
+It is not immediately clear what one should pursue in the professional sense.
+The job descriptions for a Web Designer and a UI/UX designer seem to vary but are mostly the same on many fronts.

-It is therefore imperative that the designer is knowledgeable so that they are capable of handling an interview and eventually the job itself when the opportunity comes up.
+Therefore, the designer must be knowledgeable to handle an interview and eventually the job itself when the opportunity comes up.

 Understanding the Definitions First